jkuituni/prometheus/README.md

   - Standard floppydrive interface
 * Other:
   - DS1501 Realtime clock
+  - 2x 16bit expansion slot connectors
-  - 8bit expansion port
+  - 8bit expansion header

-The graphics is implemented with a additional FPGA board that connects via the two 40pin connectors.
+The graphics is implemented with a custom video controller called "[GRaCE](https://github.com/jkuituni/GRaCE)" using an additional FPGA board that connects via the two 40pin connectors.

 System controller is a CPLD that ties in the system, It generates the chip selects, various control signals and contains a DRAM controller.

 More accurate specifications regarding the memory layout, graphics capabilities and generic system description will be added as they become available.